Genivia/ugrep/README.md

            --files) to match files.
 Options -F (--fixed-strings), -G (--basic- regexp) and -P (--perl-regexp) specify other pattern syntaxes.

-           Option -i (--ignore-case) ignores case in ASCII patterns.
-When combined with option -P, ignores case in Unicode patterns.
-Option -j (--smart- case) enables -i only if the search patterns are specified in lower case.
+           Option -i (--ignore-case) ignores letter case in patterns.
+Option -j (--smart-case) enables -i only if the search patterns are specified in lower case.

            Fuzzy (approximate) search is specified with option -Z (--fuzzy) with an optional argument to control character insertions, deletions, and/or